naman2807/BankingSoftware/README.md

 ### 6.Loan Record

-This module can show all loan records assigned from bank.
+This module can show all loan records assigned from bank to an existing account.

 ## Software Requirements
 Operating System        : Windows XP